cj/cj.github.com/_posts/12-1-6-new-and-first-real-blog.md

 ![Happy Cow](/images/posts/happy-cow.jpg)

-That's it for now, I can't think of better time to start a blog than at the start of a new year!
+That's it for now, I can't think of a better time to start a blog than at the beginning of a new year!
 Expect a lot of articles to come in the future, from code snippets to interesting things I come across on a daily basis.
 Plus a lot rants and raves!